suraj7026/BTDA/README.md

 - **Dataset:** Kaggle Brain Tumor MRI Dataset
 - **Preprocessing:**

-Data Augmentation:
+- **Data Augmentation:**

-- **train_datagen:** ImageDataGenerator is used for data augmentation on the training set.
+  - `train_datagen`: ImageDataGenerator is used for data augmentation on the training set.
 This includes:

-**Rotation**
+    - Rotation
-**Brightness adjustment**
+    - Brightness adjustment
-**Shifting**
+    - Shifting
-**Shearing**
+    - Shearing
-**Horizontal flipping**
+    - Horizontal flipping
-**test_datagen: No augmentation is applied to the test set, only rescaling.**
+  - `test_datagen`: No augmentation is applied to the test set, only rescaling.

-Image Rescaling:
+- **Image Rescaling:**

     All images are rescaled by dividing pixel values by 255 (normalization to [0, 1] range).

-Directory Structure:
+- **Directory Structure:**

   Data is organized with each class in its own subdirectory.
-train_dir: Path to the training images directory.
+    - train_dir: Path to the training images directory.
-test_dir: Path to the testing images directory.
+    - test_dir: Path to the testing images directory.

-Generator Application:
+- **Generator Application:**

-flow_from_directory: This method applies the ImageDataGenerator, generating batches of augmented images and labels.
+    `flow_from_directory`: This method applies the ImageDataGenerator, generating batches of augmented images and labels.

-Class Indices:
+- **Class Indices:**

-class_indices_train: Dictionary mapping training set class names to indices.
+  - `class_indices_train`: Dictionary mapping training set class names to indices.
-class_indices_train_list: List of training set class names.
+  - `class_indices_train_list`: is a list of class names for the training set.
+This provides a convenient way to access the class names in a list format.

-Shuffling:
+- **Shuffling:**

-Training data is shuffled (default in flow_from_directory).
+  - Training data is shuffled (default in flow_from_directory).
-Testing data maintains order (shuffle=False).
+  - Testing data maintains order (shuffle=False).

 ### Usage